“Imagination is more important than knowledge. Knowledge is limited. Imagination encircles the world” Albert Einstein.

 Supported by TAC and Baltan Laboratories, as venue sponsors that shares the vision of empowering young talents to make, in an impactful way, a contribution to the local, national or global community, ATS has already created a multi-cultural and multi-disciplinary group of 16 enthusiasts (with 14 nationalities and 12 different disciplines).
 Most of them are working or studying full-time, yet have found a way to invest several hours per week (as volunteers) in projects that contribute to enhancing the happiness and well-being, creating a better city for the future right now.

 ATS has encouraged them to work in an open collaborative way, sharing knowledge and building on each other’s strengths and capabilities.
-Furthermore, team participants are encouraged to further develop themselves and learn new skills by following the Art + Design Mindset Toolkit.
+Furthermore, team participants are encouraged to further develop themselves and learn new skills by following the Mindset Toolkit.

 Current running projects

-• Equal tables.
+- Equal table.
 It is a successfully starting initiative that has attracted the attention of many volunteers.
 It runs a series of open discussions where multi-cultural participants give their opinion about up to date societal problems.
 It aims to make international and local people understand and feel empathy for each other.

 During 2020, the Gaming initiative will run a city event every two months and Equal Tables will run an open discussion every two weeks.
 Both initiatives will invite all public, especially the international community.

-If you are interested to know more, then contact us.
+If you are interested to know more or being involved in our activities, then contact us.

 Let's get in touch